pedro-andradee/pedro-andradee/README.md

 - 🌍 I'm based in Recife, PE - Brazil.

-- 🧠 I’m currently learning Tests (JUnit 5, Mockito) and Spring Security
+- 🧠 I’m currently a FullStack Developer.

 - 🤝 I'm looking to collaborate on backend projects